Programs & Activities

 A Robust Community Lifestyle

 Princeton Windrows believes we all have areas of expertise, interests, and talents worth sharing.
 Activities, classes and programs at Windrows have evolved over the years based on suggestions from staff and our resident' Committees.
 We take all ideas to heart, and try to implement the most popular ones as soon as possible.
 The physical, mental and spiritual health of our homeowners is paramount.
 Activities that are intellectually and socially engaging, as well as physically challenging, keep residents happy, energetic and empowered.

-For lovers of the arts, Princeton Windrows offers an art group, art lectures, a variety of classes in our Art Studio, embroidery and needlecraft instruction, three annual exhibits and receptions in our Woodrow Wilson Art Gallery, and day trips to Princeton-area art galleries and preeminent museums.
+For lovers of the arts, Princeton Windrows offers an art group, art lectures, a variety of classes in our Art Studio, embroidery and needlecraft instruction, three annual exhibits and receptions in our Russell E. Marks Art Gallery, and day trips to Princeton-area art galleries and preeminent museums.